 Start scanning the media data

-In order for the media to be recognized in the (new) shared folder, you should initiate a "rescan" at this point.
+In order for the media in the (new) shared folder to be recognized, you should initiate a "rescan" at this point.

-There are basically several ways to test your new DLNA server.
+Basically, there are several ways to test your new DLNA server.
 For example, many SmartTVs offer the option of streaming content via DLNA.
-Meanwhile there is also a good client in Windows11.
+However, there is now also a good client in Windows 11.

-Once you click on it, you have the option to choose whether you want to view the content by type or by folder structure.
+As soon as you click on it, you have the option of selecting whether you want to display the contents by type or folder structure.

-This completes the installation of OMV.
-I have described the many other functions in other articles.
-There you will also find information on how to expand the functionality of your OMV installation accordingly.
-These articles are all grouped into the following categories.
+I have described the many other functions of OpenMediaVault in other articles.
+There you will also find hints on how to extend the functionality of your OMV installation.
+These articles are all summarized in the following category.

 Have fun with the project